Teens’ Bad Clothing Choices: Does it drive you nuts?

 “Girls were going for more of a practical than feminine look,” Charleston explains.
 Parents and grandparents were similarly outraged when teen girls began chopping off their hair—long a symbol of femininity and beauty—into short bobs and wearing flapper dresses with calf-length stockings in the 1920s.
-“It was a brazen act to show your knees,” Charleston says.
+“At the time, it was a brazen act to show your knees,” Charleston says.
 “It was definitely something their mothers wouldn’t do.”

-It was the same story in the 1950s, when some teenage girls started wearing jeans and overalls—a style borrowed from their brothers and male classmates.
+It was the same story in the 1950s.
+Some teenage girls started wearing jeans and overalls—a style borrowed from their brothers and male classmates.
 “They liked them for the same reason we like boyfriend jeans today— they were comfortable.
 It can be nice not to have to wear tight clothing all the time,” Charleston says.
 Mothers, however, accused their teenagers of looking sloppy—and forbade them from wearing pants outside the house.

 In the 1960s, with the advent of the bikini and the mini-skirt, parents were less worried about their daughters’ sloppiness and more worried about their sexiness.
 “Parents would not let their daughters out of the house because they feared their clothes—or lack thereof—would turn boys on,” Charleston says.
 For the first—but not the last time— girls were cautioned and ordered to dress in more conservative layers, so as “not to attract the wrong type of attention,” Charleston says.

 The restrictions didn’t work.
 The 70s brought about hot pants, halter tops, and mini dresses—pieces that now even mothers—like Carol Brady— were wearing unapologetically.
-Modesty proponents didn’t think things could get any more risqué, until girls began wearing underwear (slips, bras) as outerwear in the 1980s, largely as a result of Madonna’s influence.
-“The argument then was: Is this just fun, or are some girls too young to realize how sexy they are being?”
+Modesty proponents didn’t think things could get any more risqué.
+That is, until girls began wearing underwear (slips, bras) as outerwear in the 1980s, largely as a result of Madonna’s influence.
+“The argument then was: Is this just fun?
+Or are some girls too young to realize how sexy they are being?”
 Charleston says.
-And this argument continues today, at the kitchen table, in the car, and in dressing rooms, as teenage girls gravitate toward dresses with revealing cut outs and high slits—inspired by music videos and red-carpet styles.
+And this argument continues today, at the kitchen table, in the car, and in dressing rooms.
+Now teenage girls gravitate toward dresses with revealing cut outs and high slits—inspired by music videos and red-carpet styles.

 Tips for Talking About Inappropriate Teenage Clothing